wxsd-sales/video-for-wxcc/README.md

 2. Navigate to **_New Digital Channels_**
 3. Navigate to **_Assets -> Channels Assets_**, and click on the pen icon for the Asset with the same name you chose in the previous step (my_chat_app in this example)
 4. Go to **_Websites_**, and add a new web site
-5. Set the following values (this is an example):
+5. Set the following mandatory values (these are examples):
- - Display Name = Support (this is a mandatory field)
+ - Display Name = Support
- - First message = Hi there (this message will be shown in the WxCC Agent desktop)
+ - First message = Hi there
  - Domain = *.mydomain.com

 ### Entry Points and Queues setup
 Now we need to configure the system for sending the interaction to the right queue: